 Prior to her 2021 offering, Anna released two EPs that were applauded by critics; ABC Radio National called her first record “exquisite,” while her second release was described as “a glorious piece of musical storytelling ” by the AU Review.

 She’s toured widely, performing at festivals and venues throughout Australia and the UK.

-Since leaving the small, central Victorian town where she grew up, travel has been a big part of Anna’s life- she spent about five years living in Cambodia and then the Solomon Islands.
-In pre-COVID times, Anna split her time between her hometown of Melbourne, Australia, and her adopted city, Manila, Philippines, where she works as a consultant for the World Health Organization.
-With a life shared between places, it’s no wonder many of her songs are about long distance relationships, loneliness and trying to connect.
+Since leaving the small town where she grew up, travel has been a big part of Anna’s life- she spent about five years living in Cambodia, the Solomon Islands and the Philippines, working as a consultant for the World Health Organization.
+She’s currently juggling releasing new music with supporting the COVID-19 vaccine roll out in Papua New Guinea.
+With a life shared between places, it’s no wonder many of her songs are about long-distance relationships, loneliness and trying to connect.